hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-You can "exec" into it through the Jupyter notebook or using the WebTerminal comes along with HPE ECP.
-To grap the Kubectl credential from HPE ECP, run the following:
+You can "exec" into it through the Jupyter notebook or using the WebTerminal that comes along with HPE Ezmeral Container Platform.
+To grab the Kubectl credential from HPE Ezmeral Container Platform, run the following command:

 ```bash